 We recommend the complementary articles:

-In concrete terms, consulting the Observatory for your sector will provide you with usable data from skills and thus enable you to define an appropriate recruitment and training policy.
+In concrete terms, consulting the Observatory for your sector will provide you with usable data from skills and thus enable you to define the appropriate recruitment and training policy.

 Reflection on the allocation of functions and responsibilities